What are mental health problems?

 - Play a full part in your family, school/workplace, community and friendships

-If you’re not experiencing severe symptoms such as psychosis or suicidal thoughts and feelings, the best place to start is your GP.
-Your GP will probably be able to diagnose common mental health problems after one or two appointments.
-For more severe problems you will be referred to a mental health specialist, such as a psychiatrist.
+If you’re not experiencing severe symptoms such as psychosis (a loss of contact with reality) or suicidal thoughts and feelings, the best place to start is your Doctor.
+Your Doctor will probably be able to diagnose common mental health problems after one or two appointments.
+For more severe problems you will be referred to a mental health specialist, such as a Psychiatrist.

-Your GP will have information about support services in your area, including community mental health teams, social care, residential care, crisis intervention and hospitals.
+Your Doctor will have information about support services in your area, including community mental health teams, social care, residential care, crisis intervention and hospitals.

-There are many listening services you can call if you’re worried about your mental health and want advice and support, including:
+There are many listening services you can call if you’re worried about your mental health and want advice and support.
+In fact, they’re probably a very good place to start.
+Don’t suffer in silence!

 - Samaritans (116 123)